Need to Run 1.6km in 7mins

 In the beginning, running is a bit hard.
 Now, I don't know how much time you have available to be able to achieve your goal of running 1.6k in 7 minutes.
 So that's 4:22 min / km (7 minutes per mile).
 It's pretty fast, but not completely crazy.

-And you say, you are young and fit, so you should absolutely be able to do this.
+And you say, you are young and fit, so I don't see a reason you are not able to do this.

 The key ingredients to be able to do this are: